albertcanales/homeserver/README.md

 With the installation completed, you just have to run one of the three playbooks, depending on which machines you want to configure:

 	ansible-playbook PLAYBOOK

+For convenience, some common services can be run through a Makefile.
+All available targets can be checked with:

+	make list

 ## Documentation